-Other religious minorities facing persecution, discrimination and intolerance in Iraq are Yezidis, Sunni's, Kakai, Sabaean-Mandaeans, Bahai, Zoroastrians and Jews.
-Especially Yezidis are known to have suffered atrocities under IS and more Yezidi than Christian women and girls were taken as sex slaves by IS.
+Especially Yezidis are known to have suffered atrocities under IS: More Yezidi than Christian women and girls were taken as sex slaves by IS.
 Also, more Yezidis than Christians were murdered by IS.
 The Unrepresented Nations and People's Organization (UNPO) reported on 7 June 2018 that in "August 2014, around 3,100 Yazidis were killed in the Mount Sinjar area while 6,800 were kidnapped to become sex slaves or fighters".
 Of these more than 6,000 Yezidis, only a few hundred have been reunited with their families according to USCIRF 2021, which added that "Iraq's inability to address this atrocity continued to perpetuate collective trauma throughout the Yezidi community."
-Nearly 3,000 Yezidi women, girls and boys are currently still missing with "many of them reportedly still trafficked into sex, labor, or terrorism" (p.
-75).
-Little to nothing has been done to bring the perpetrators of the Yezidi genocide to justice or to assist the minority in resettling in Sinjar and other former habitats in Iraq, in spite of Yezidi leaders' demands.